Mastering Consuming Liferay Headless APIs

 This prepares your payload to include a JSON array.

-5. In your course workspace, navigate to the exercises/module-3/historic_ticket_data.json file and copy its contents.
+5. In your course workspace, open the exercises/module-3/historic_ticket_data.json file and copy its contents.

 6. In API Explorer, paste the JSON contents between the square brackets and click Execute.